ibericode/mailchimp-top-bar/readme.txt

 2. The settings page of the MailChimp Top Bar plugin.

 == Changelog ==

+= 1.0.7 - April 15, 2015 =

+**Fixes**

+- `mctb_show_bar` filter was not functioning properly with some themes.
+- Form always errored when using WPML with String Translations.

+**Improvements**

+- Toggle icon is no longer shown for users without JavaScript.

 = 1.0.6 - March 17, 2015 =